-2. Gently slide the drive into place until the tabs securely click into position.

-- 3. Attach the power and data cables to the floppy drive. - 4.
+- 2. Gently slide the drive into place until the tabs securely click into position. - 3.
+Attach the power and data cables to the floppy drive. - 4.
 Connect the other end of the data cable to the connector labeled FLOPPY on the system board. - 5.
-Check all cable connections, and fold cables out of the way to provide airflow for the fan and cooling vents. - 6.
+If you are installing a new floppy drive rather than replacing a drive, remove the front-panel inserts. - 6.
+Check all cable connections, and fold cables out of the way to provide airflow for the fan and cooling vents. - 7.
 Close the computer cover.

-SNOTICE: To connect a network cable, first plug the cable into the network wall jack and then plug it into the computer.

-- Connect your computer and devices to electrical outlets, and turn them on.
-See the documentation that came with the drive for instructions on installing any software required for drive operation. - 8.
-Enter system setup and update the appropriate Diskette Drive option. - 9.
+- NOTICE: To connect a network cable, first plug the cable in to the network device and then plug it in to the computer. - Connect your computer and devices to their electrical outlets, and turn them on.
+See the documentation that came with the drive for instructions on installing any software required for drive operation. - 9. $\underline{\text{Enter system setup}}$ and select the appropriate $\underline{\text{Diskette Drive}}$ option. - 10.
 Verify that your computer works correctly by running the Dell Diagnostics.